Developer workflow

 Open-ended work sessions often start slow and end later than planned.
 Without a time constraint, there is no urgency to start, and no signal to stop.
 You check Slack.
 You read one more thread.
 Twenty minutes pass before you write a line of code.

 A sprint timer inverts the dynamic.
 You commit to a specific window — say, 25 minutes — and start immediately.
 The countdown creates mild urgency.
-It is not stressful urgency, but the kind that says “time is passing, let us get into it.”
-This consistently reduces the gap between intending to work and actually working.
+It is not stressful urgency, but the kind that says time is passing, so you get into it.
+That consistently reduces the gap between intending to work and actually working.

 The boundary also prevents overwork.
 When the timer ends, you take a break whether you feel done or not.
-This creates sustainable rhythm across the day instead of long grinding sessions followed by burnout.
+That creates a sustainable rhythm across the day instead of long grinding sessions followed by burnout.

 Timer plus music: a deliberate pairing